autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 8.md

 # 8-1
 - **Mechanical Energy**: energy related to motion
 - energy is conserved in any system
-- energy transferred into or out of a sustem (when the system is not closed and isolated) can change the ΔK, ΔU<sub>g</sub>,
+- energy transferred into or out of a sustem (when the system is not closed and isolated) can change the ΔK, ΔU<sub>g</sub>, or ΔE<sub>internal</sub>
+- For an isolated, closed system, conservat
 # 8-2
 # 8-3
 # 8-4